Panda88CO/UDI-RPITempSensors/POLYGLOT_CONFIG.md

 (Only tested with 2 sensors this far)
 > Sensors can be bought on Amazon or similar - search for DS18B20 - remember 4.7K resistor is usually not included, but some kit do - also one need to connect to the RPI header

-> shortPoll updates temperature
+> shortPoll updates temperature and - send heartBeast
 > longPoll logs values for 24Hour Min/Max

 >Use custom config parameters to name sensors in node server/ISY.
-Sensors shows up with NoName when found - Name them to desired disply in ISY
+Sensors shows up with NoName when found - Name them to desired disply in ISY Default temp unit can also be set (only uses first Char)

 > Uses W1ThemSensor library - more info can be found there <https://github.com/timofurrer/w1thermsensor>